 Best Woodworking Kits For Kids, Youth and Teens

 1. The Young Woodworkers Kit Club - #1 Kids Woodworking Kit

 One of the more popular options on our list, The Young Woodworkers Kit Club is ideal for older kids aged 7-12 years old.
 It contains various tools including a tape measure, screwdriver, carpenter’s square, hammer, and others.
 These could all be reused for future projects once you’re done with the kit.

 Although your children would learn how to work with nails and hammers for their projects, this kit is kid-friendly and each piece of wood is already pre-drilled and pre-cut.
 No power tools are needed, whether your kid is making a truck, helicopter, or a candy dispenser – which are some of the projects you’ll have.

 This woodworking kit has detailed instructions as well, with photos to help your kid create his chosen project.
 While your child should still be supervised with a woodworking kit, you can be confident that they can finish their task.

 With woodworking kits like this, you can help strengthen your child’s cognitive development.
+It can help you prepare them to a more challenging task like making a small wood shop layout plan in the future.
 And for you, nothing quite compares to the sense of pride and achievement.